 Here we go!

-Yamaha is one of the best crafting musical instrument company in the world and they did show their professionalism right in the protective shipping.
+Yamaha is one of the best crafting musical instrument companies in the world and they did show their professionalism right in the protective shipping.

 Yamaha FG800 acoustic guitar came to me in a double thickness corrugated cardboard box.

 And within the box, my guitar was wrapped up in a thin padded-foam shipping bag.
 As you might imagine, it came out of the box safe and sound, without any scratch.